-Identify Diagnosis of HTN (e.g., Denominator): Administrative data (claims / encounter) must show at least two visits on different dates of service with a diagnosis of HTN on or between January 1 of the year prior to the measurement year and June 30 of the measurement year.
-Visit types may include outpatient visit, telephone visit, e-visit or virtual check-in with any diagnosis of hypertension.
+Identify Diagnosis of HTN (Denominator): Administrative data (claims / encounter) must show at least 2 visits on different dates of service with a diagnosis of HTN during the measurement year or the year prior to the measurement year (count services that occur over both years).
 Visit type need not be the same for the two visits.
+Only one of the two visits may be a telephone or telehealth visit, or online assessment.